vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

    - One NAT gateway for development clusters or three NAT gateways for production clusters
    - One internet gateway and corresponding routing tables

- ### Create a new VPC and NAT gateway(s) for the management cluster and deploy Tanzu Kubernetes clusters that share that VPC and NAT gateway(s)**
+ ### Create a new VPC and NAT gateway(s) for the management cluster and deploy workload clusters that share that VPC and NAT gateway(s)

    If you are starting with an empty availability zone(s), you can deploy a management cluster and use the option to create a new VPC.
-If you want the Tanzu Kubernetes clusters to share a VPC that Tanzu created, you must modify the cluster configuration when you deploy Tanzu Kubernetes clusters from this management cluster.
+If you want the workload clusters to share a VPC that Tanzu created, you must modify the cluster configuration when you deploy workload clusters from this management cluster.

 <!--For information about how to deploy Tanzu Kubernetes clusters that share a VPC that Tanzu Kubernetes Grid created when you deployed the management cluster, see [Deploy a Cluster that Shares a VPC with the Management Cluster](../tanzu-k8s-clusters/aws.md#aws-vpc).-->